Decentralisedme/btc_vs_usdt/Aug19_btc_vs_usdt/README.md

 ### Project Goal

-The aim of the project is to investigate a possible relationship between Tether coin, which is a stable coin paged to the dollar, and the quantity of Bitcoin that has been transacted during the same period
+The aim of the project is to investigate a possible relationship between Tether coin, which is a stable coin paged to the dollar, and the quantity of Bitcoin that has been transacted during the same period.

+Period taken in consideration:

+- From: 1-Aug-2019
+- To: 31-Aug-2019

 Given the definition of stablecoin itself, USDT is thought to be used as hedging instrument in the following market conditions: